-This course is a continuation of Differential and Integral

-MATH 2853 Introduction to Statistics for Engineering & Calculus I. It includes additional integration techniques and applications and covers the study of infinite sequences and series, as well as analytic geometry topics of polar forms, parametric equations, and vectors.
+This course is a continuation of Differential and Integral Calculus I. It includes additional integration techniques and applications and covers the study of infinite sequences and series, as well as analytic geometry topics of polar forms, parametric equations, and vectors.
 Prerequisite: MATH 1914 (C or better).